limrun-inc/android-chrome-benchmark/README.md

 ```

 `cdp.screenshot` time is about `1.0s`
-`cdp.commands` time is about `5.8s`
+`cdp.commands` time is about `5.9s`

 ### Results

-Our goal was to test for a specific scenario and we're clearly seeing a gain about ~5x
+Our goal was to test for a specific scenario and we're clearly seeing a **gain about ~5x**
 in total time for CDP-based test.
 The screenshot is explicitly included to see latency
-effect of a singular connection and it being not dramatically faster shows that the
+effect of a singular connection and it being not as dramatically faster shows that the
-culprit is mostly CDP being a very chatty protocol.
+culprit is mostly CDP being a very chatty protocol, requiring being close to the target
+browser.

 We see this dynamic across different combinations but the improvements are not as
 dramatic.
 And since then we deployed `as-south1` region so our users there are now